DS1TPT/ABF_Lang/README.md

 Syntax
 ---
+*** Note ***
+In the descriptions of the example codes below, "mem" is a representation of memory in a form of unsigned char array.

 Handling Argument(s)
 - Every calculations' operand(s) is/are value at address X and/or adresss Y.
 - Argument type of commands except for 'w' are int(unsigned/signed type depends on pointer mode).